wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - 1 if the user did take over a territory
 - Attacker, defender dice results & battle results (Collection):
   - All will have a minimum size of 1
-  - Attacker rolls can have a maximum size of 3
+  - Attacker rolls can have a maximum size of 3 (should match numAttackers)
-  - Defender, battle results have a maximum size of 2
+  - Defender, battle results have a maximum size of 2 (should match numDefenders)
   - These lists are sorted in non-increasing order; to make it easier to visualize the results for players.

 ## BVA Step 4: